danielnbarbosa/angela/README.md

 ## Introduction

-Angela is a deep reinforcement learning agent capable of solving a variety environments.
+Angela is a deep reinforcement learning agent, or rather a collection of agents, capable of solving a variety environments.
 She implements several different RL algorithms and neural network models.

 She can work with both discrete and continuous action spaces allowing her to tackle anything from Atari games to robotic control problems.